-Amazon’s Simple Storage Service is the world´s most popular cloud object storage solution due to its durability, availability and scalability.
+Amazon’s Simple Storage Service (S3) is the world's most popular cloud object storage solution due to its durability, availability, and scalability.
 However, unlike the name suggests, S3 cost calculations are far from simple.
 We explain why this is and what you can do about it.

-If you are looking for a durable, available, and scalable storage solution at the lowest possible cost, Amazon’s Simple Storage Service (S3) is likely your best option.
-Amazon S3 takes advantage of the world´s largest global cloud infrastructure to deliver 99.999999999% uptime and unlimited storage, while protecting sensitive data with the most comprehensive range of security and compliance capabilities.
+If you're looking for a durable, available, and scalable storage solution at the lowest possible cost, Amazon’s Simple Storage Service (S3) is likely your best option.
+Amazon S3 takes advantage of the world's largest global cloud infrastructure to deliver 99.999999999% uptime and unlimited storage, while protecting sensitive data with the most comprehensive range of security and compliance capabilities.

-So, what is the S3 cost?
-On the surface is appears very straightforward with Standard S3 typically costing $0.023 to $0.026 per GB per month (depending on your Region).
-However, many customers start to get confused when they see the variety of features and sub-services offered by AWS in order to provide a versatile user experience.
-Let’s break down the different types of Amazon Object storage and how they are charged for.
+So, what does S3 cost?
+On the surface, it appears very straightforward with Standard S3 typically costing from $0.021 to $0.026 per GB stored per month depending on the Region and the volume of data stored.
+However, customers can get confused when they see the variety of features and sub-services offered by AWS in order to provide a versatile user experience.
+Let’s break down the different types of Amazon object storage and how you're charged for them.

 When you first start using Amazon S3 as a new customer, you can take advantage of a free usage tier.
 This gives you 5GB of S3 storage in the Standard Storage class, 2,000 PUT requests, 20,000 GET requests, and 15 GB of data transfer out of your storage “bucket” each month free for one year.
 If you exceed the limits of the free tier, or when the offer expires, you pay the standard Amazon S3 cost for what you use.

-Amazon S3 cost is based upon multiple factors.
-Primarily these include the volume of data you want to store, how often you will want to access it, add to it, or retrieve it, and the speed at which you want to retrieve with your data.
-Thereafter, there is a choice of how many regions your objects are replicated across—with some considerably cheaper options that are worth considering for storage if durability is not a concern.
+Beyond the free tier, Amazon S3 cost is based on multiple factors.
+Primarily these include the volume of data you want to store, how often you will want to access it, add to it, or retrieve it, and the speed at which you want to retrieve your data.
+Then, there's a choice of how many regions your data is replicated across—with some considerably cheaper options if durability is not a concern.

-There are four “storage classes”—Standard, Infrequent Access, One-Zone Infrequent Access (formerly Reduced Redundancy Storage), and Glacier.
-Which S3 storage class is right for your data will likely depend on how often you want to access it:
+There are six “storage classes”—Standard, Intelligent Tiering, Infrequent Access, One-Zone Infrequent Access, Glacier, and Glacier Deep Archive.
+Which S3 storage class is right for your data will likely depend on how often you want to access it.

-This class of S3 storage is suitable for the general purpose storage of frequently accessed data.
-Because you only pay for what you use, S3 standard storage is suitable for most cases including data-intensive, user-generated content such as photos and videos.
+S3 Standard Storage is suitable for the general-purpose storage of frequently accessed data.
+Because you only pay for what you use, S3 Standard Storage is suitable for most cases including data-intensive, user-generated content, such as photos and videos.

-This class is great for storing data you do not need frequent access to, but may need to access in a hurry—i.e. for disaster recovery.
-The Amazon S3 cost for infrequent access storage is less than standard storage, but you pay more each time you access or retrieve data.
+S3 Infrequent Access Storage is great for storing data you don't need frequent access to, but may need to access in a hurry—i.e. for disaster recovery.
+The Amazon S3 cost for Infrequent Access Storage is less than Standard Storage, but you pay more each time you access or retrieve data.